naamak01/naamak01/README.md

 ## I'm a Student, Family Guy, and Adventurer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything, and be mentored 🤣
 - 👯 I’m looking to collaborate with others
 - 🥅 2024 Goals: Learn more about technologies relating to Web Technologies and better health overall
 - ⚡ Fun fact: I love music and currently teaching myself how to play the guitar